SKenzler/SKenzler/README.md

 #### Background

-I have been in the **Print Industry** for over 10 years, designing Billboards, Banners, Fascias, Vehicle Wraps and Pylons.
-Recently, my focus has shifted toward a career change into Web Development.
-Now, mm become px and CYMK become RGB.
-I look forward to the challenge and am excited about the future.
+I have been working in the Print Industry for over fifteen years.
+In my role, I am constantly trying to innovate, automate and streamline.
+Managing my team I ensure continual improvements to workflows, encouraging innovation and promoting an agile workfoce.

+Recently, my focus has shifted.
+With any kind of growth comes change and my interest in Web Development has lead me to pursue a career as a Frontend Developer.
+CMYK has now become RGB and millimetres have become pixels.

+I am passionate about code and my design methodology involves creating wireframe and designs in Figma, then coding the design in VS Code.

 ___